basicallydan/danhough.com/_drafts/2014-03-12-a-simple-game-loop.markdown

 So far I've used it in two instances.
 I [put it into SkiFree](https://github.com/basicallydan/skifree.js/blob/master/js/lib/game.js), and [recreated XKCD's Frequency comic using it](http://basicallydan.github.io/eventedloop/xkcd-example/).

+## Limitations

+JavaScript can of course only handle so many things happening at one time, so remember if that you're going to create a bunch of loops which execute a whole bunch of code, you're eventually going to notice some slowing down of things since ultimately, under the covers, [there is some synchronicity happening here](http://ejohn.org/blog/how-javascript-timers-work/).

 ## What's next: possible features

 There are a few more things to be done with this.
 Commands in the vein of `loop.at('5 times per minute')` would be a useful way to trigger events.

-EventedLoop could be a more powerful tool, too, given a few extra pieces such as the ability to continue an event for a certain number of executions until it expires.
+EventedLoop could be a more powerful tool with a few extra pieces such as the ability to continue an event for a certain number of executions until it expires.
 Something like this:

 ```javascript
 loop.every('20ms').until(5).do(function() { /* The stuff */ });